Tangeyo/StarSettler-Bot/README.md

 # StarSettler-Bot

-## Product Description

-The StarSettler will be a support system designed to guide the resource logging of astronauts within their progress of exploring outer-space.
+The StarSettler is a support system designed to guide the resource logging of astronauts within their progress of exploring outer-space.
 With the establishment of sustainable colonies on planets, StarSettler is useful in that we can keep track of how many resources each astronaut has before embarking on their journeys.

 ## Unique features:
 ### Resource Allocation Optimization: